haesleinhuepf/devbio-napari/README.md

 Afterwards, run this command from the command line

 ```
-naparia
+napari
 ```

+... and click the menu `Tools > Utilities > Assistant (na)`.
 This window should open.
 It shows the [Assistant](https://www.napari-hub.org/plugins/napari-assistant) graphical user interface.
 Read more about how to use it in its [documentation](https://www.napari-hub.org/plugins/napari-assistant).

 ![img.png](https://github.com/haesleinhuepf/devbio-napari/raw/master/docs/screenshot.png)